 1. Wash Your Hands Before and After Handling a Plant

-Mosaic virus prevention solely lies upon you.
-And washing your hands before or after handling your monstera is the first step.
+Washing your hands before or after handling your monstera is the first step to preventing mosaic virus.
 Otherwise, you can boost the spread of this mosaic virus.

 That’ll happen when you touch infected plants and your lovely monstera.